What we do

 Economic Abuse Awareness Day began in Canada in 2019 when the Canadian Centre for Women’s Empowerment (CCFWE) called for greater recognition of the issue.
 In 2021, Australia joined the campaign along with CCFWE, Surviving Economic Abuse (UK) and Good Shepherd (NZ) to mobilise resources nationally and internationally in recognition of economic abuse.

-The Centre for Women’s Economic Safety provides tailored workshops about economic abuse to organisations who want to better understand this insidious from of abuse.
-We deliver these workshops at no charge to not-for-profit organisations, and for a fee to corporates and government agencies.
-Contact us to discuss your needs.
+The Centre for Women’s Economic Safety provides workplace training in economic abuse to organisations who want to better understand this insidious from of abuse.
+We can tailor our training to suit your sector and circumstances.
+Learn more about our training or contact us to discuss your needs.

 Explore our work through our Submissions & statements, Publications and Videos.